Built to Be Replaced

 The instinct, when an agent is unreliable, is to add.
 One more check, one more fallback, one more clever layer.
 For a while we did that, and the harness grew dense and defensive and slow to change.

 The rebuilds that actually moved things were the opposite.
 They were subtractions.
 We pulled out elaborate, hand-written tool definitions and handed the model a plainer, more general way to act.
 We tore out coordination machinery and replaced it with a simple, honest handoff.
-Almost every rebuild that helped, the diff was mostly red.
-This isn't only our experience; the teams moving fastest in public keep reporting the same shape, their biggest gains coming from deleting structure rather than piling more on.
+Almost every rebuild that helped, the diff was mostly red: lines deleted, not added.
+This isn't only our experience.
+Anthropic, after a year working with dozens of teams building agents, reported the same shape: the most reliable systems lean on simple, composable patterns rather than elaborate frameworks, and the standing advice to teams reaching production was to reduce the abstraction layers, not pile more on.
 As the model gets stronger, the job stops being "build more scaffolding" and becomes "get out of its way."

 Some rebuilds you earn at two in the morning